-The effects of projected impacts (where available) under 2016 fishery regulations and 2017 abundance forecasts are as follows:
+The effects of projected impacts (where available) under 2017 fishery regulations and 2018 abundance forecasts are as follows:

-- For SRFC, the predicted exploitation rate is greater than the maximum allowable rate specified by the control rule and thus hatchery and natural area adult escapement is less than the 2017 objective. - For SRWC, the predicted age-3 impact rate is less than the maximum allowable rate specified by the control rule and thus meets the 2017 objective. - For KRFC, the predicted exploitation rate exceeds the maximum allowable rate specified by the control rule and thus natural area adult escapement is lower than the 2017 objective. - KRFC are approaching an overfished condition. - The KRFC age-4 ocean harvest rate would not exceed the California Coastal Chinook ESA consultation standard. - Of the coho stocks with available information, Willapa Bay, Hoh, Quillayute fall, Strait of Juan de Fuca, Hood Canal, and Snohomish coho would achieve S{MSY} spawning escapement objectives; Queets, Skagit, and Stillaguamish coho would not achieve S{MSY} spawning escapement objectives;. - Queets and Skagit coho are approaching an overfished condition. - Of the coho stocks with available information, all would have exploitation rates below the MFMT. - OCN coho and LCN coho stocks would have projected exploitation rates that comply with ESA consultation standards. - All Puget Sound coho stocks would have exploitation rates that comply with the annual rates allowed under the FMP harvest rate matrix and the PST 2002 Southern Coho Management Plan.
+- SRFC are at risk of approaching an overfished condition, though they already have met the criteria for overfished status. - For SRWC, the predicted age-3 impact rate is less than the maximum allowable rate specified by the control rule and thus meets the 2018 objective. - KRFC is at risk of approaching an overfished condition, though they already have met the criteria for overfished status. - The KRFC age-4 ocean harvest rate would not exceed the California Coastal Chinook ESA consultation standard. - Grays Harbor, Hoh, Quillayute fall, Hood Canal, Skagit, Stillaguamish, and Snohomish coho would achieve S{MSY} spawning escapement objectives; Willapa Bay, Queets, and Strait of Juan de Fuca coho would not achieve S{MSY} spawning escapement objectives. - Queets and Strait of Juan de Fuca coho are at risk of approaching an overfished condition, though they already have met the criteria for overfished status. - OCN coho and LCN coho stocks would have projected exploitation rates that comply with anticipated ESA consultation standards. - All coho stocks would have exploitation rates below the MFMT. - All Puget Sound coho stocks would have exploitation rates that comply with the annual rates allowed under the FMP harvest rate matrix and the PST 2002 Southern Coho Management Plan. - Queets and Grays Harbor coho stocks would have exploitation rates that do not comply with the annual rates allowed under the FMP harvest rate matrix and the PST 2002 Southern Coho Management Plan.